 New Water Specialties meter heads are being used by the Phoenix water department to achieve financial savings of 15 to 20 percent.

 Greenbrier High School is offering a GIS Service Institute program.
 The program is staffed by high school students tasked with applying spatial applications to real-life situations.
 Intergraph's Global Link.

 A state Emergency Management and Response team called in California CAD Solutions to rapidly mosaic low-altitude aerial photography and map the flooding caused by severe winter storms in Northern California.

-Colorado Springs unveiled its new electronic outreach system to provide citizens greater access to municipal government and utilities information and services through a Web page
+Colorado Springs unveiled its new electronic outreach system to provide citizens greater access to municipal government and utilities information and services through a Web page and electronic kiosks.

 This summer, more than 600 police cars in the Greater Hartford region will be outfitted with laptop computers, equipped with high-speed wireless modems.

 The Delaware Network for Education and Assistive Technology is giving awards for the purchase of technology that will enable students with disabilities to participate in Internet-based learning activities.

 The Florida Department of Revenue approved a one-year extension of Lockheed Martin IMS's contract to track down deadbeat parents and collect overdue child support payments.